That-Cool-Coder/is-it-rick/README.md

 This section of the documentation is a place to list miscellanious information about how the program is implemented.

-#### Data
+#### Data synchronising

 The optimal solution to data loading and saving would be to have the data primarily stored in variables, loading from a file at startup and saving to the file at exit.
-However, Apache2 has a tendency to run multiple instances of the Flask app, which means that the different instances would have different data stored, and when it came to program shutdown, they would all overwrite each other's data in the data file and make a mess.
+However, for optimal performance it might be required to run multiple instances of the program, which means that the different instances would have different data stored, and when it came to program shutdown, they would all overwrite each other's data in the data file and make a mess.

-To partially avoid this, each instance stores the data in variables, and every *n* seconds reads it from file.
+To avoid this issue, each instance stores the data in variables, and every *n* seconds reads it from file.
 When new data is added (or when data is to be modified), the existing data read from the file, the new data is added (or modifications performed) and then the updated data is written back to the file.

-#### Usage of URLs
+#### Base URLs

 I tried to use Flask `url_for` to allow easy shifting of the app, but that was too difficult to get working.
-Instead `BASE_URL` is defined in `config.py`, and it is passed to all templates when rendered.
+Instead `BASE_URL` is defined in the [local config](#local-config), and it is passed to all templates when rendered.
 Then URLs in the template can be written as so: `{{ base_url + 'static/script.js'}}`.

 ## Running the development server

 To run the app using Flask's inbuilt Werkzeug server, run `python3 -m is_it_rick` from the root directory of this project.

-If you get an error such as `No module named is_it_rick/`, make sure you're using `-m` and make sure that there is no trailing slash on the module name.
+If you get an error similar to `No module named is_it_rick/`, make sure you're in the correct directory, make sure that you're using `-m` and make sure that there is no trailing slash on the module name.

+## Command-line tools

+There are a number of command-line tools for doing operations that have either not been implemented into the frontend yet or are not supposed to be implemented into the frontend.

+#### init_data_files.py

+Clear the data files if they exist and initiate them to the default values.
+This will DELETE ALL DATA so make sure actually intend to use it. (todo: add a confirm option before it deletes everthing)

+#### create_user.py

+Create a new admin user and add it to the database.

 ## Local configuration